HammyHavoc/public/Beliefs.md

 * Being good is in our nature (being evil requires misinformation or partial information)
 * Abortion should be legal everywhere
 * Assisted suicide should be legal everywhere
-* Health care should be available to everyone who needs it
+* Healthcare should be available to everyone who needs it
 * The death penalty should be used in extreme and certain cases to protect the public
 * Prisons should be about protecting the public, not about punishment
 * The world's average morality is improving as it becomes more connected